djiwandou/scaleup/README.md

 * Each of the version will incorporate software development phases, including: Planning, Grooming, Development (Pre-Alpha), Alpha, Beta -if needed-, Live production.

 ### Scope Assumptions and Constraints
+> Gather requirements and scope the problem.
+Clarify use cases and constraints.
+Discuss assumptions.
+#### Functional Requirements
+* Saved search system allows users to save multiple filtering dimensions on a listing search

+* Users will receive email alerts on regular intervals with regards to the listing search

+* Alerts received by the users contain at most 10 entries across all saved search

+* Each entry consists of: title, description, call to action link back to the website

+#### Non-Functional Requirements
+* Saved search system is reusable with future facing Products

+* The system should cater for multiple Products with each product has it's own data store and listing representation

+* The system should scale to millions of requests daily

+##### Constraints and assumptions

+* Traffic is not evenly distributed
+    * Popular saved search request should almost always be put in the cache
+    * Need to determine how to expire/refresh
+* Low latency between machines
+* High throughput needs to be addressed
+* Limited memory in cache
+    * Need to determine what to keep/remove
+    * Need to cache millions of saved search request
+* 100 million requests per month ~ 40 requests per second, see (Scalability Page)[scalability/README.md#rough-estimates] for more detail

 #### Saved Search System v1 Use Cases
 <p align="left">
 <img width="392" alt="V1 system" src="https://user-images.githubusercontent.com/74530990/126574543-53e20b29-ce0a-48ef-b2cf-99082511e9b0.png">